Oscillate: Evan Parker, Matthew Herbert, Kaffe Matthews, and Mira Calix. Edited by Robert Stillman.

 A series of twelve 3” CDR’s, each presenting a short piece by two artists.

-SOLD OUT.
 Free downloands now available.
 Lawrence English & Jeph Jerman, Ben Owen & Michael Pisaro, Alfredo Costa Monteiro & Lee Patterson , Ferran Fages & Bhob Rainey, Jon Mueller & Gino Robair, David Dunn & Patrick Farmer and Sarah Hughes, Rhodri Davies & Dominic Lash, Robert Curgenven & Jez riley French, Loren Chasse & Adam Sonderberg and Katherine Young, Eric La Casa &Tarab, Martin Kuchen & Will Guthrie, Angharad Davies & Mark Wastell and Jonathan McHugh